AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     >
     > The common tags applied on all the selected topics are listed.

 1. Select a new document state if you want to change the document state of all the selected references.
-The dopdown displays the common possible state for all selected topics.
+The drop-down displays the common possible state for all selected topics.
 For example, if the current state of your topics is In-Review, then you can view Draft, Approved, or Reviewed state.
 1. Select **Update** to update the metadata.
 A confirmation message is displayed for the metadata whether it is updated successfully or has any failed updates.
 You also select **Download Report** to download the metadata CSV from the confirmation dialog.
 This CSV contains the details of the update status for the selected references.